Young Red Sex Link day old chicks, available April 15th, 2020.

-4-5 month old Red Sex Link pullets, fully grown and ready to lay, available beginning mid-May 2020, $27 each.
+Young Red Sex Link pullets, fully grown and ready to lay, available July 2020 (date TBD).

 Red Sex Links are the best and most feed-efficient layers of the highest quality and quantity of brown eggs.
 RSLs are very productive and efficient, giving you the best return on your money per pound of feed purchased, when measured by weight and quality of eggs produced.
 They are the high octane race cars among the brown egg layer types, but they are also calm and friendly.